tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README.md

 Note finally that every time a package update is detected, the original package is temporally backed up in `/tmp`.
 That gives you additional chance to recover you package state before the update took place, in case needed.

+---

-** _I want to update my package, but it contains files not present in the template_
+**_I want to update my package, but it contains files not present in the template_**

 This can occur for example if you add a launch folder (current templates do not cover launch files).

-To maintain specific files during the update, the procedure is adding a file `.gen_maintained` at the root of the package folder.
+To maintain specific files during the update, the procedure is to add a file `.gen_maintained` at the root of the package folder.
 This file is searched and processed during the update.
 Any directory and files mentioned there will be restored.
 As an example: